Account & Settings

 Invoicing & Payments

-Master invoicing, recurring billing, payment tracking, and template customization.
+Master invoicing, recurring invoice approvals, payment tracking, and template customization.

 Notes & Activity Log